chaolabcanada/AI_Path_Scripts/batch_import_json/README.md

 Batch Import Json Annotations
 =============================
-This script allows you to batch import json files onto corresponding images through QuPath software.
+This script allows you to batch import json files onto corresponding images through QuPath.

 Usage:
 ======

-* Run the script through QuPath upon a project containing images.
+* Run the script through [QuPath software](https://qupath.github.io/) upon a project containing images.

 * A prompt will appear for choosing a directory.
 Select the directory containing the json files.